Newcastle upon Tyne Central (UK Parliament constituency): 2010–2024

-Following their review of parliamentary representation in Tyne and Wear in 2007, which took effect at the 2010 general election, the Boundary Commission for England moved the Sandyford area back to the re-created constituency of Newcastle upon Tyne East, together with the suburb of Jesmond.
+Following its review of parliamentary representation in Tyne and Wear in 2007, which took effect at the 2010 general election, the Boundary Commission for England moved the Sandyford area back to the re-created constituency of Newcastle upon Tyne East, together with the suburb of Jesmond.
 Those areas north of the River Tyne in the now abolished Tyne Bridge constituency (Benwell, Scotswood, Elswick and the city centre) were transferred in.

 Constituency profile

-The constituency contains the city centre and surrounding suburbs.
-Previously based around heavy industry, such as shipbuilding, its adult population has mostly lower or middle incomes.
+The constituency contained the city centre and surrounding suburbs.
+Previously based around heavy industry, such as shipbuilding, its adult population had mostly lower or middle incomes.
 The economy is now mainly focused on services and tourism.
 In November 2012 total unemployment (based on the more up-to-date claimant statistics) placed the constituency in joint 17th place of 29 constituencies in the region, above, for example the City of Durham at the bottom of the list, with just 3.4% claimants whereas Newcastle had 6.0% claimants, identical to Sunderland Central.